Colombia - Peacock Bass Fishing

 The Fishing Program:

-Season: The 2024 fishing season runs from early January through late March.
+Season: January through late March.

 Boats: 14-ft.
 Lowe aluminum boats with Yamaha 15 HP outboards and electric motors.
 Boats are comfortable, with chairs and platforms for casting.
 Coolers are stocked with lunch, snacks, beers, soft drinks, and water.
 You'll fish two anglers per boat and guide.